KABUKI GLOSSARY (A~C)

 Cha Bôzu

-A servant in the administrative headquarters of the Tokugawa shogunate during the Edo period.
-The function of a cha bôzu was to oversee the provision of personal service and serving of meals, and to run errands, for high-ranking officials like the Shôgun or daimyô at Edo castle.
+A servant in the administrative headquarters of the Tokugawa Shogunate during the Edo period.
+The function of a cha bôzu was to oversee the provision of personal service and serving of meals, and to run errands, for high-ranking officials like the Shôgun or daimyô at Edo Castle.

 In Japanese: 茶坊主